Meet Our Community

 Thilma Komaling is a jazz vocalist with the Hajarbleh Big Band in Jakarta, Indonesia, which has participated in International Jazz Day since the inaugural edition in 2012.
 In this interview from April 2016, Komaling discusses the group’s upcoming Jazz Day project to showcase Indonesia’s intangible cultural heritage by highlighting a unique traditional instrument.

 What does jazz music mean to you?
 To your community?

-To us, Hajarbleh Bigband — jazz music is the element that brings people together, regardless of many cultures, believes and religions in any form within the country.
+To us at Hajarbleh Big Band, jazz music is the element that brings people together, regardless of different cultures, beliefs or religions in any form within the country.

-From the first year of announcement of International Jazz up till now we keep our excitement to be part of this global movement.
-The campaign is the living proof of how music unite world citizen; not just through music, but through understanding differences and act as one.
+From the first year of International Jazz until now, we have maintained our excitement to be part of this global movement.
+The Jazz Day campaign is living proof of how music unites world citizens–not just through music, but through understanding differences and acting as one.

-We hope Jazz Day may facilitate global collaboration, amongst the 195 countries celebrating–to create projects, to initiate friendships, building global mentorships so our world might become a better place to live in.
-We’d like to be part of the global jazz community who responds in changes and crisis throught the world in any matter sector such as climate change, food security and war prevention.
-May we keep initiate freedom of expression through jazz.
-Inclusive–not exclusive.
+We hope that Jazz Day may facilitate global collaboration, amongst the 195 countries celebrating–to create projects, initiate friendships, and build global mentorships so our world might become a better place to live in.
+We’d like to be part of the global jazz community who responds to changes and crises throughout the world in any sector, including climate change, food security and war prevention.
+May we keep welcoming freedom of expression through jazz…inclusive–not exclusive.